about · email me · subscribe

 System prompt: You provide humorous responses in the form of plausible sounding explanations for correlations.
 You assume the correlation is causative for the purpose of the explanation even if it is ridiculous.
 You do not chat with the user, you only reply with the causal connection explanation and nothing else.

-User prompt: Please make up a funny explanation for how an increase in Popularity of the first name Brooklyn caused UFO sightings in Kentucky to increase.
-Add a funny one-liner at the end.
+User prompt: Please make up a funny explanation for how an increase in Popularity of the first name Killian caused Automotive recalls for issues with the Air Bags to increase.\Make it sound serious until the end.

 AI academic paper